broadinstitute/import-service/WALKTHROUGH.md

 ## Deployment and smoke testing

 Run `./deployall.sh`.
-You will need a copy of `secrets.yaml` in the root of the repo, which is not checked in because it's full of secrets. `secrets.conf` is the to-be-templated version, though the secrets aren't stored in vault and there's no templating mechanism built yet.
+You will need a copy of `app.yaml` in the root of the repo, which is not checked in because it's full of secrets. `app.yaml.ctmpl` is the to-be-templated version, though the secrets aren't stored in vault and there's no templating mechanism built yet.
 Ask Hussein if you want the secrets.

-Secrets are passed in to the Cloud Function as environment variables.
-Otherwise the deploy script just registers the two functions with their corresponding HTTP and pubsub triggers and turns the timeout up to the max.

-In lieu of a proper set of integration tests, there's a very simple smoke test script.
-Running `./smoketest.sh` will first ping the import service, then put a message on the import task's pubsub queue.
-It will prompt you to visually check its output.

-You'll need to be `gcloud auth login`'d to your `@broadinstitute.org` account for both the deployment and smoke test scripts, as both work in `broad-dsde-dev`.
+Secrets are passed into GAE as environment variables.
+The deploy script creates the pubsub topics and subscriptions necessary and deploys the app.
+You'll need to be `gcloud auth login`'d to your `@broadinstitute.org` account to run it, as it works in `broad-dsde-dev`.

-# Things still to do

-This list is separate to the tasks outlined in [the epic](https://broadworkbench.atlassian.net/browse/AS-128), and is very code-oriented.

-* Hook up the auth code to the HTTP function so we can authorize users (Hussein hopes to have this done before vaca)
-* CI
-* Figure out how to stream files to/from GCS buckets without localizing them
-* Figure out how to chunk PFBs
-* Use [sqlalchemy-repr](https://github.com/manicmaniac/sqlalchemy-repr) to avoid the gross `__repr__` definition in database model classes (low prio)

-More involved:
-* Move to GAE
-* Use [Alembic](https://pypi.org/project/alembic/) for database migrations